weaviate/weaviate/README.md

 # Weaviate

-**A semantic, graph based Internet of Things platform based on web-semantics, GraphQL and RESTful API's.**
+**A decentralised semantic, graph based Internet of Things platform based on web-semantics, GraphQL and RESTful API's.**

 *Important Note:
 Weaviate is not fully production ready yet.
 Follow this repo or sign up for the [mailing list](http://eepurl.com/bRsMir) to stay informed about the progress.
 We do have nightly builds that you can use to test Weaviate*